Malignant Mesothelioma Treatment Therapies

 There is much discussion, mainly animating from social media about the fact Keytruda has not been put on the Australian Government’s Pharmaceutical Benefits Scheme (PBS) for treating mesothelioma.
 There are a number of very good reasons why it has not been put on the PBS:

-Secondly, there is no documented trial evidence at this stage, to suggest it should be included on the PBS.
+Thirdly, there is no documented trial evidence at this stage, to suggest it should be listed as a treatment, or included on the PBS – naturally, and hopefully this could change.

 Take 15 minutes out to listen to this radio interview, Rod Smith, the Bernie Banton Foundation’s Support Co-ordinator, participated in concerning Keytruda on the 26th May 2016.